yahoo/validatar/README.md

 0.4.3   | Parameter Expansion in asserts [#24](https://github.com/yahoo/validatar/issues/24).
 Hive NULL type bug fix.
 0.5.1   | Vector support, join and filter clauses using where [#26](https://github.com/yahoo/validatar/issues/26).
 CSV static datasource from file or String [#27](https://github.com/yahoo/validatar/issues/27).
 0.5.2   | Validatar exits with an exit code of 1 if there are failures.
 Added a warnOnly parameter for tests.
 JUnit reporter now uses CDATA in XML for additional information.
+0.5.3   | Added an Email reporter that sends an HTML formatted email test report contributed by [Mogball]((https://github.com/mogball).

 ## Members